Pavion/tvstreamrecord/README.md

 ![Image](https://raw.githubusercontent.com/Pavion/tvstreamrecord/gh-pages/readme/image006.jpg)

 **Path for your recordings** is a vital setting and should be set.
-If you're using a Docker or Synology DSM7 you should not change the default share.
+If you're using a Docker or Synology DSM7 you should not change the default value.
 With other systems you can use any shared folder, which can be accessed with the root user (default: `/volume1/common/`).
 You can type your desired path in the corresponding box or use the Browse button to select one from the list.

 **File extension for the recorded stream** will be added as a suffix to the filename.
-It can be vital for [ffmpeg](ffmpeg.org) to detect your stream type.
+It can be vital for ffmpeg to detect your stream type.

 **Interface theme** specifies the theme for the web interface to be used.
 Please select your favorite look and feel from the provided list.